Rule-Based Test Generation for an Individual Model

 Each output in the Decision Gate must have a Rule assigned.
 The Rules contain particular Data Values.
 A Coverage Profile then forces the path generator to follow paths with certain values assigned in their Rules.

-In Test Modeller, a Decision Gate is modelled using a yellow Condition Block.
+In Quality Modeller, a Decision Gate is modelled using a yellow Condition Block.
 The subsequent blocks/nodes specify the outputs for the decision.
 For example, the below model reflects a user log-in.
 It contains a Decision Gate where the outputs reflect the different types of user:

 A rule can be used in this instance to force test generation down either decision.
 For example, the model might be connected into a master model.
 You might then want to execute a set of tests only as an "Admin" user, generating tests that pass only through the Admin output from the decision-gate.